TeraJaQ/HackPad/README.md

-# HackPad
+# HackPad #
-## Open-source fully customizable midi controller based on Arduino
+## Open-source fully customizable midi controller based on Arduino ##
 ![3139e2a1-b84c-4670-9a91-8ea263ede413](https://github.com/TeraJaQ/HackPad/assets/20156060/f82f320f-b911-414d-b2c1-c404c2e3d3ac)

 This github holds Arduino source code, Arduino Pro Micro empty bootloader and GERBER files for the HackPad.

-HackPad is a handmade portable midi controller based on Arduino and works with any DAW (Digital Audio Workstation) or synthesizer/drum machine.
-HackPad makes a fast and tactile experience to control your DAW or Synth/Drum Machine.
+HackPad is a handmade portable midi controller based on Arduino and works with any DAW (Digital Audio Workstation) or synthesizer/drum machine/groove box.
+HackPad makes a fast and tactile experience to control your DAW or Synth/Drum Machine/Groove Box.

-## Key Features
+## Key Features ##
 - A 4x4 grid of 16 RGB LED back-lit pads.
 -	1 rotative potentiometer.
 -	Plug and play